Shaumik-Ashraf/BiosystemsProject/README.md

 ```

 ## License
+ This project is under the MIT License.
+See LICENSE.txt for more details.

 ## Possible Future Improvements
  It is unknown if this project will remain under active developement/support in the future, but